VidyaSource/website/src/_content/blog/secure-online-voting-is-possible-this-is-how.md

 These are cross-cutting concerns that apply to any non-trivial deployment, but they are undeniably essential here.
-It's hard to identify particular solutions because they are a function of the deployment platform, but suffice to say that any platform that cannot meet the needs of a mission-critical system like anomaly detection and alerting is a nonstarter.
+It's hard to identify particular solutions because they are a function of the deployment platform, but suffice to say that any platform that cannot meet the needs of a mission-critical system like anomaly detection, alerting, and consistent backups is a nonstarter.

 In the end, we need to be able to understand who, what, where, when, and how for every single event on the platform.